daantimmer/YAHSMG/README.md

 - Plantuml supports generating images from any file, not only plantuml-specific files.
 For example you can have your plantuml diagram written in a source's header file.
 The diagram finder logic will now only search for `.puml` files, but a near future improvement will give the user the possibility to specify what extensions to look for.
 - Create example implementations
 - Create C++ unit test
+- Allow specifying which templates to use
+- Allow custom template folder

 # Limitations
 YAHMSG currently does not support features like History/Fork/Concurrent/<<choice>>/Stereotyes/Point/Pin/Expansion features provided by plantuml.
 Any plantuml markup is also not supported.
 Some of these might be solved in later versions.